Rakoski/daily_docs/WEPSKAM-file.md

 - hypercubes are pretty efficient in using nodes up to around 8 nodes (in modern times), so C = 3
 - beyond that, specielized hardware is required, so usually what is formed is that there are commodity machines connected with each other using high-speed networking to form a cluster, although these are nnnot NUMA machines and do not implement a shared address space in memory
 - .SO files in unix machines are Executable and Linkable Format, like DLLs (Dynamic Link Libraries) in windows and they are both DSOs (Dynamic Shared Objects) files
 - the OS should not try to migrate any processes or threads between processor nodes, since this means the cache content is lost

+## Section 6 - What Programmers Can Do

+- If a condition is likely to occur, put it first
+- IO/Bound processes and CPU bound processes
+- schedulers work in a fifo base, the first processes get done first
+- multi-threading -> concurrency, atomicity and bandwidth
+- always try to make threads use the same cores of a processor in the same cache domain
+- Thread affinity -> assigning a thread to one or more cores, where the scheduler will then choose among those cores when deciding where to run the thread
+- this applies to java too btw

 ## Main Takeaways